 Field-hunting tip

-Look in agpaitic pegmatites and alkaline igneous complexes country — that is the host setting where fluorcanasite typically forms.
+Look in agpaitic pegmatites and alkaline igneous complexes country, the host setting where fluorcanasite typically forms.
 If you start seeing aegirine, nepheline, eudialyte in float, you are in the right ground.
 Field specimens usually show a prismatic to acicular crystals, fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.